 The jersey piece itself comes from Jordan’s 1992 NBA All-Star Game jersey, so it’s not Chicago Bulls.

-Another one of the NBA’s stars features on the second most valuable sports card from the 90s, Kobe Bryant, with the Metal Universe Precious Gems Green card from 1997.
+One of the NBA’s biggest ever stars features on this legendary card from the 90s – Kobe Bryant – with the Metal Universe Precious Gems Green card from 1997.

 The value of Kobe’s cards saw an increase after his tragic death in 2020.